 Some administering authorities have chosen to use other products to send bulk emails such as GOV.UK Notify and GOVDelivery.
 These are not linked to the member database and so bulk emails sent using these methods are not recorded on the system.
 There is therefore no easy way to identify if a member has been sent a particular message.

 Some of these other products provide a list of recipients and undelivered emails.
-These allow administering authorities to identify members who have not received a particular communication.
+These allow an administering authority to identify members who have not received a particular communication.
 It can then:

 send the information to them another way and